-Saptak: This portion explained why we see the same keys repeated on a harmonium and keyboard and what each of these octaves are named and why.
+Saptak: This portion explained why we see the same keys repeated on a harmonium and keyboard and what each of these octaves is named and why.

 Types of Sur:

-We are now going to take on the subject of Sur Types into a bit more details because the sprinkle of it’s details was given before is not nearly enough to make sense….yet.
+We are now going to take on the subject of Sur Types in a bit more detail because the sprinkle of its details given before is not nearly enough to make sense….yet.

-As said before, that there are 4 types of Sur:
+As said before, there are 4 types of Sur:

 Shudh.
 Let’s try to understand these for a second.
-You see out of the 7 Sur, 5 have partners and 2 do not.
-Yes…some Sur found other Sur to get married like in real world.
-And some just stay lonely forever 🙁 .
+You see out of the 7 Sur, 5 have partners, and 2 do not.
+Yes…some Sur found other Sur to get married like in the real world.
+And some just stay lonely forever .

 Sa does NOT have a partner and neither does